There is No Science of Economics

 Obviously, Xenophon's dialogue Oeconomicus is not a scientific paper (nor is it about "economics," for that matter).
 Few people would consider Aristotle, ancient Chinese sources, Aquinas, or Ibn Khaldun to be scientists in the modern sense of the term, though they all made their contributions.
 Nor would most say that the Physiocrats were scientists, though the influence of Enlightenment philosophy and Quesnay's medical training at least provided a secular and materialistic set of metaphors to draw upon, rooted in circulation and anatomy, for the purposes of expressing their opinions.
 But if, after this, there was a transition to a genuinely scientific discipline of economics, when exactly did it occur?

 I have the greatest respect for Adam Smith.
 But he wasn't a scientist.
 He was a moral philosopher (who inspired revolutionaries!).
-His great work, mostly unread today, is his Theory of Moral Sentiments, which makes the principle of "Sympathy" the foundation of all of his later philosophy.
+His great work, which more people should read, is his Theory of Moral Sentiments, which makes the principle of "Sympathy" the foundation of all of his later philosophy.
 Today, Smith is wildly misinterpreted even by some of his most ardent defenders, who often forget that he was a persuasive exponent of the labor theory of value, which continued to be developed by many others - Bentham, Say, Ricardo, Mill, Sismondi, Rodbertus, Hodgskin, Malthus, Ravenstone, Bray, and Cherbulliez, to name a few.
 Then came Karl Marx and the other leftist critics of his generation, who are often falsely credited (or blamed) for having come up with the labor theory of value, when in reality they were simply confronting and in some ways critiquing the existing value theory, which had in effect become the consensus of nearly all economic thinkers at the time (in some ways, perhaps Marx was anticipated by Richard Jones in this respect - and Richard Jones was closer to being scientific than most).

 If I were to name the person that I consider the most important of the early economists, it would not be Adam Smith, David Ricardo, or any of the above named figures, but rather Antoine Augustin Cournot.
 Cournot was primarily a mathematician, but he (not Smith, contrary to popular belief) was also the first, in 1838, to draw what we would now call a demand curve.
 But this already demonstrates both the strength and the problem with economic theory: yes, it is undeniably mathematical.
 But it is not scientific.
 Economists since Cournot have devised brilliant mathematical models to describe economic processes.
 But they have never bothered to perform, or even devise, the necessary kinds of experiments to either confirm or eliminate these models, and so all of these economic models cannot be considered to have risen above the level of hypotheses - and often, they have not even attained that distinction.